Provably Uncertainty-Guided Universal Domain Adaptation

 \section{Method}

 In UniDA, we have a labeled set of source domain $D^s = \{({\mathbf{z}^s_i}, y^s_i)\}$ and an unlabeled set of target domain ${D}^t = \left\{{{\mathbf{z}^t_i}}\right\}^{N_t}_{i=1}$.
 With defining the source and target label sets as $Y^s$ and $Y^t$ respectively, we denote $Y^{com} = Y^s \cap Y^t$ as the common label set and $Y^{unk} = \complement_{Y^t}{Y^{com}}$ as the unknown label set, where $\complement_{A}{B}$ means the complement of set $B$ in set $A$.
 With assuming that the source label set $Y^s$ containing $C$ classes, we denote the unknown class as $C+1$ for convenience.
-The method aims to train an optimal classifier $\mathcal{C}: {Z}^t \rightarrow Y^s$ on both domains and categorize a sample in the { target domain $Z^t$} into one of the $C+1$ classes.
+The method aims to train an optimal classifier $\mathcal{C}: {Z}^t \rightarrow Y^s$ on both domains and categorize a target sample into one of the $C+1$ classes.
 In this section, we introduce an empirical estimation of the probability of a target sample belonging to the unknown class.
-Then, as the workflow shown in Fig. \ref{fig:frame}, we elaborate the major components of our method {in} the training process which sufficiently avoids the influence of the domain misalignment and balances the confidences of known and unknown samples.
+Then, we elaborate the major components of our method {in} the training process which sufficiently avoids the influence of the domain misalignment and balances the confidences of known and unknown samples.